 Unable to bring your class to the Park for a program?
 Let us bring the program to you.
-From up-close encounters with some scaly friends to identifying animal tracks, all Park nature education Outreach programs are created to meet North Carolina and South Carolina curriculum standards.
+From up-close encounters with some scaly friends to identifying animal tracks, all Park nature education Outreach programs are created to meet North Carolina curriculum standards.
 Programs are designed for students grades K-8.

 Cost varies depending on mileage and number of programs.

 For more information, please contact Group Sales and Education Manager Emily Walker by email at firstname.lastname@example.org or call 828-625-4697 ext.
 1.